-Singapore Employment Agency Fees for Foreign Domestic Workers and Employers
+Singapore Maid Agency Fees for Foreign Domestic Workers and Employers

 What should I know about maid agencies?

 In Singapore, employment agencies must be accredited by the Ministry of Manpower (MOM).
 The employment agency must apply for a licence in order to operate in Singapore.
 Wholly web-based job portals like HelperChoice are exempted from the need to obtain an employment agency licence in Singapore.
-When issued a licence, employers can check the performance of an employment agency on the ministry’s website.
+When issued a licence, employers can check the performances and have a better view of the best maid agencies on the ministry’s website.

 A maid agency in Singapore which breaches any of its conditions will be issued demerit points.
 An agency with 12 or more points will be put under surveillance for at least 12 months.
 If an agency has less than 12 points, its points will be deleted after 12 months.
 In the case of serious offences such as the abuse of maids or illegal placements, their licence will be revoked instantly.